BillJr99/Ursinus-CS376/_pages/Assignments/asmt-fat.md

 #ifndef BOOTSTRAP_SECTOR_H
 #define BOOTSTRAP_SECTOR_H

-typedef char BYTE; // BYTE is just a char, a single byte numeric value
+typedef unsigned char BYTE; // BYTE is just an unsigned char, a single byte numeric value

 struct BootStrapSector {
     BYTE firstInstruction[3];  // This is often a jump instruction to the boot sector code itself